CultOfClang/cultofclang.github.io/README.md

 - publishing paper in an ACM confernace
 - bootstraping the Clang Compiler starting from no binaries.
 - building an operating system from scratch that is capable of running doom.

-# Join a Session

-# Talk with other members
-While most of the organization happens here on github, we also have a [discord](https://discord.gg/j8xjfED)